seanlynch/srl-nodes/README.md

 ComfyUI itself isn't remotely secure, but I will probably try to improve isolation at some point in the future to prevent unintended problems.
 PRs gladly accepted if you have need for this.

+# License

+All code in this repository is copyright Sean Richard Lynch and any other srl-nodes authors and released under the AGPLv3 unless otherwise specified.
+Please see [LICENSE.txt](LICENSE.txt) for the full text of the license.